Japanese Studies (MA)

 You are free to choose the topic of your thesis from any field supported within the department – although we recommend that the topic closely mirrors one or more of the classes you followed while in Japan.
 Your thesis supervisor will be available to advise you.
 Currently the department can supervise theses from the following specialisations:

 - Politics and International Relations

 - Material Culture

-During the final stages of the programme you will also concentrate on honing your language skills to a level that will be effective in your professional life (post graduation).
-This includes for example, the study of legal, commercial and political language use.
+During the final stages of the programme you will concentrate on honing your language skills to a level that can be applied in your professional life (post graduation).
+This includes, for example, learning how to use language in a legal, commercial and political setting.

 - Study abroad options

 - Essays, reports

 For a detailed programme, see the e-Prospectus.
 Please note that this guide applies to the current academic year, which means that the curriculum for next year may slightly differ.

 Researcher and university lecturer